wojtex113/100daysoflinux/README.md

 - watch a film on YT from IT conference - "how Docker work inside"

 ## Day 3 (Monday, 01-05-2023)
-### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski - file management
 - exercises about file management in Linux (performed on Ubuntu running in Docker)

 ## Day 4 (Thuesday, 02-05-2023)
-### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski
+### ebook '77 zadań dla adminów' by Jakub ‘unknow’ Mrugalski - Apache
 - configure the web server (Apache), which is running on Ubuntu as a virtual machine in VirtualBox

 ## Day 5 (Wednesday, 03-05-2023)